jsquyres/libfabric/README-mr-notify.md

             }
         }

-        // after handling all of the events, check to ensure the
+        // After handling all of the events, check to ensure the
         // buffer is already registered (can probably be a bit more
         // efficient than this, but you get the idea) if (!check_mpi_reg_cache(buf)) {